IvS-KULeuven/ComboCode/README.md

 First and foremost, you require a Python distribution installed on your machine.
 I recommend Anaconda, which allows for very flexible package management.
 If you have the Anaconda distribution installed, you only require the pyfits package to be installed in addition.

+Secondly, we are using got for the version control of the repository.
+Follow the instructions given <a href="https://help.github.com/articles/set-up-git/"> here</a> to set up git on your local machine, after you have created a user account for git.

-Secondly, you need the IvS repository, which can be installed as described <a href="https://github.com/JorisDeRidder/IvSPythonRepository"> here</a>.
+Thirdly, you need the IvS repository, which can be installed as described <a href="https://github.com/JorisDeRidder/IvSPythonRepository"> here</a>.
 Make sure the IvS repository is included in your PYTHON_PATH.

 Lastly, ComboCode can be used to its fullest potential when working in tandem with the radiative-transfer codes GASTRoNOoM and MCMax.
 Contact the owners above for the respective codes, (and/)or contact me (robinlombaert on GitHub) to gain access to the source of those codes.